wp-plugins/si-contact-form/trunk/readme.txt

 No setting necessary, it just works.

 == Changelog ==

+= 1.7 =
+- (28 Sep 2009) - Added 8 optional extra fields.
+Some people requested extra contact form fields that could be used for phone number, company name, etc. To enable an extra field from the advanced options, just enter a label.
+Then check if you want the field to be required or not.

 = 1.6.8 =
 - (22 Sep 2009) - Fix, some sites reported a image path problem.
 (I think it is correct now).